grantmacken/alpine-openresty/README.md

 1. In `./site/lualib/`  adds directory based on my git.user handle In this own WIP lua modules that I use when working with the eXist database are added.
 2. In `./site/`  adds bin directory.
-My WIP cli resty cli scripts are added here. e.g.  `docker exec or site/bin/xQinfo` will print out my eXist docker enviroment
+My WIP cli resty cli scripts are added here. e.g.  `docker exec or site/bin/xQinfo` will print out my eXist docker environment
 2. In `./`  adds t directory.
 My tests are contained in this directory. e.g. `docker exec or prove t/proxy/lualib/req.t` will run tests for my req lualib

+ -->